 But a video is great to have because you can assign it for homework in Google Classroom!
 PBS and Full-Time Kid produced this version.

-#5 Multiplication Made Easy
+#5 Multiplication Made Easy (or at least easier)

 This is a short video demonstrating some great tips for multiplication.
 Using a multiplication chart, the video breaks down multiplication to about 15 facts you must memorize.
 The rest is learned from skip counting or using the Commutative Property of Multiplication.
 It’s a great video to show parents as well.